org-mifflin/Mifflin/README.md

 ## Overview

-Mifflin is "The world's best dating app".
+Mifflin is "**The world's best dating app**".
 It is designed with these features in mind:

-- Offline Functionality - eagerly fetches and caches data while using that local cache as the source of truth and cleaning it up as the user progresses through the data
+- **Offline Functionality** - eagerly fetches and caches data while using that local cache as the source of truth and cleaning it up as the user progresses through the data
-- Beautiful Design - maybe it's stolen from the app that's meant to be deleted, maybe it's Maybelline
+- **Beautiful Design** - maybe it's stolen from the app that's meant to be deleted, maybe it's Maybelline
-- Remote Configuration - provides a configuration stream to features, refreshing every 15 mins, allowing the app experience to be updated on the fly
+- **Remote Configuration** - provides a configuration stream to features, refreshing every 15 mins, allowing the app experience to be updated on the fly
-- Modularization - got lots of developers?
+- **Modularization** - got lots of developers?
 No problem, the modularization cuts down on build time, maintains a separation of concerns, and allows developers to work in parallel
-- Error handling - poor network connectivity?
+- **Error handling** - poor network connectivity?
 Odd edge case?
 No problem, there's a fallback for that
-- Neato burrito app architecture - courtesy of the [Guide To App Architecture](https://developer.android.com/topic/modularization), this app aims to follow best practices
+- **Neato burrito app architecture** - courtesy of the [Guide To App Architecture](https://developer.android.com/topic/modularization), this app aims to follow best practices

 ## Screenshots